W427697/Discord-/docs/get-started/introduction.md

 ![Storybook relationship](./storybook-relationship.png)

-Storybook helps you **document** components for reuse and automatically **visually test** your components to prevent bugs.
-Extend Storybook with an ecosystem of **addons** that help you do things like fine-tune responsive layouts or verify accessibility.
+Storybook assists you in the **documentation** of components for reuse as well as the automated **visual testing** of components to avoid bugs.
+Extend Storybook's functionality with an ecosystem of **addons** that allow you to do things like fine-tune responsive layouts and test accessibility.

 Storybook integrates with most popular JavaScript UI frameworks and (experimentally) supports server-rendered component frameworks such as [Ruby on Rails](https://rubyonrails.org/).